Concierge Medicine in Lighthouse Point, FL

 If you decide concierge medicine is the way you would like to receive medical care, search around your area for a provider.
 Keep in mind that because these practices see fewer patients, they may not be taking new patients.
 You may need to add your name to a waiting list until a spot becomes available.

 Learn more about how concierge medicine could benefit you.
-Call (954) 248-3611 or contact Dr. Ferdinand Cabrera online.
+Call (954) 248-3611 or contact Genesis Health Institute online.

 Genesis Health Institute